We have a problem that’s having a harmful effect on us and everyone around us. The good news? It’s the one thing we can get better at.Tweet

-Ah, the hustle and bustle of modern life; From chasing kids around to get them off to school, to meeting that work deadline; the world, or so it seems, doesn’t care about your needs.
+Ah, the hustle and bustle of modern life: from chasing kids around to getting them off to school, to meeting that work deadline…the world, or so it seems, doesn’t care about your needs.
 Yet, despite this, you still give everything and everyone your very best.

 Our ancestors needed to band together to survive.
 If you were left out, you were something’s lunch.
 Therefore, social development and connection became absolutely essential for our survival.